juangamnik/swift-evolution/proposals/XXXX-variadic-generics.md

 ## Detailed design

-### Zero-count parameter packs
+### Zero-count parameter vectors

-*TODO*: what to do about a generic type parameterized only on a generic pack, when that pack has zero types?
+*TODO*: what to do about a generic type parameterized only on a generic vector, when that vector has zero types?

 ```swift
 struct Foo<...Elements> { ... }